jnau/Jnau-Sample-Scripts/Python/ReadMe.md

 ## Other
 These are any python scripts written for courses taken at UC Davis, and for fun.

-# RaspberryPi3
+# Mechanical Firefly
-This folder contains the script we used to model the Fitzhugh-Nagumo model in order to synchronize our mechanial fireflies using the Raspberry Pi 3.
+This folder contains the scripts we used to model the Fitzhugh-Nagumo/Hogkin-Huxley models in order to synchronize our mechanial fireflies using the Raspberry Pi 3.

 # LCS_problem.py